NANOBYTECOMPUTERS/DonsBot/README.md

 ## Overview
 Dons Bot is a rewrite of Sunone_Aimbot.
-It is in testing phase so problems might happen.
-It leverages the YOLOV11 models, PyTorch, and various other tools to automatically target and aim at enemies within the games like Warface, Destiny 2, Battlefield (all series), Fortnite, The Finals, CS2, ETC.
+It leverages the YOLOV11 models, PyTorch, and various other tools to automatically target and aim at enemies within the game.
+The AI model in repository has been trained on more than 30,000 images from popular first-person shooter games like Warface, Destiny 2, Battlefield (all series), Fortnite, The Finals, CS2 and more.
 > [!WARNING]
 > Use it at your own risk, There is NO guarentee this will not get you banned!